AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/end-to-end-workflow.md

 ## Advertiser-to-advertising platform workflow {#advertiser-to-advertising-platform-workflow}

-![UICONTROL Luma], an athletic retail company, wants to connect with [!DNL Amazon Marketing Cloud] ([!DNL AMC]) to enhance their marketing capabilities by leveraging [!DNL AMC]'s identity resolution and targeting tools.
+[!UICONTROL Luma], an athletic retail company, wants to connect with [!DNL Amazon Marketing Cloud] ([!DNL AMC]) to enhance their marketing capabilities by leveraging [!DNL AMC]'s identity resolution and targeting tools.
 Luma already has an active [!DNL Amazon Advertising] account and is approved to use [!DNL AMC].

 To begin, [!UICONTROL Luma] needs to [create an account](../setup/onboard-account.md) with the advertiser role.
 After establishing their account, [!UICONTROL Luma] must [create a data connection and source audiences](../setup/onboard-audiences.md).
 Since [!UICONTROL Luma] will activate audiences for marketing campaigns, they need to [configure a destination](../setup/manage-destinations.md).